aidtechnology/lf-k8s-hlf-webinar/README.md

 # Webinar deployment

 > Important note!
 The content of these instructions has changed since the webinar, following improvements in the hlf-ca, hlf-ord and hlf-peer charts.
+You also may wish to look at the newer https://github.com/aidtechnology/hgf-k8s-workshop repository and/or try your hands at https://github.com/aidtechnology/nephos, which helps automate the deployment process.

 ## Before starting